RenderKit/oidn/README.md

 ```

 After creating a filter, it needs to be set up by specifying the input
-and output image buffers, and potentially setting other parameter values
+and output images, and potentially setting other parameter values as
-as well.
+well.

-To bind image buffers to the filter, you can use one of the following
+To bind images to the filter, you can use one of the following
 functions:

 ``` cpp